JoseLuisSR/springboot-aws-serverless/README.md

 ### AWS API Gateway

 It is serverless service and is integration middleware between clients and AWS services.
-API Gateway knows the location of the end-points, can control the access to the services using JWT with oauth2.0, define limits like TPS and monitoring the requests to services.
+API Gateway knows the location of the end-points, can control the access to the services using JWT with oauth2.0, define limits like TPS, load balancing and monitoring the requests to services.

 ![Screenshot](https://d1.awsstatic.com/serverless/New-API-GW-Diagram.c9fc9835d2a9aa00ef90d0ddc4c6402a2536de0d.png)